peterwittek/somoclu/README.md

 -------
 Use the `somoclu.sln` under `src/Windows/somoclu` as an example Visual Studio 2013 solution.
 Modify the CUDA version or VC compiler version according to your needs.

 The default solution enables all of OpenMP, MPI, and CUDA.
-The default MPI installation path is `C:\Program Files\Microsoft MPI`, modify the settings if yours is in a different path.
+The default MPI installation path is `C:\Program Files (x86)\Microsoft SDKs\MPI\`, modify the settings if yours is in a different path.
 The configuration default CUDA version is 7.5.
 Disable MPI by removing `HAVE_MPI` macro in the project properties (`Properties -> Configuration Properties -> C/C++ -> Preprocessor`).
 Disable CUDA by removing `CUDA` macro in the solution properties and uncheck CUDA in `Project -> Custom Build Rules`.
 If you open the solution without CUDA installed, please remove the following sections in `somoclu.vcxproj`:
 ```
   <ImportGroup Label="ExtensionSettings">
     <Import Project="$(VCTargetsPath)\BuildCustomizations\CUDA 7.5.props" />